The following article was written by Robert Bortins, CEO of Classical Conversations.

 Betsy DeVos, the former secretary of education under President Trump, former presidential candidate Jeb Bush, and President Reagan’s education secretary, William Bennett, all are outspoken supporters of school choice, but they are also strong supporters of charter schools, school vouchers, and government-funded scholarships.
 These would not be appropriate uses of federal funding.

-Michael Farris, founder of the Home School Legal Defense Association (HSLDA), and I are both outspoken supporters of school choice, as evidenced by our support for National School Choice Week, but we are also strong opponents of school vouchers and government-funded scholarships targeted at the homeschooling community.
+Michael Farris, founder of the Home School Legal Defense Association (HSLDA), and I are both outspoken supporters of school choice, but we are also strong opponents of school vouchers and government-funded scholarships targeted at the homeschooling community.
 We are concerned these programs would ultimately come with strings attached that would erode the independence of the individual home school.

 I’ve always said that “with the shekels come the shackles.”
 When the government funds private enterprise, it inevitably must regulate it.
 Homeschool families have proven time and time again they do not need government intervention.